lea-8/Vismark/README.md

 ```

 > [!NOTE]
-> Please note that new lines must surreound the content within a Grid/Cell.
+> Please note that new lines must surround the content within a Grid/Cell.

 Variables for the Cell component:

-- `hideCell` (Boolean, default=false) - If true, the cell background colour and border become white and the cell becomes invisible.
+- `hideCell` (Boolean, default=false) - If true, the cell background colour and border become white and the cell becomes transparent.

 Variables for Grid component: